-This NOFO aims for diversity among applicant institutions, research investigators, and partnering organizations to ensure research experiences and outcomes benefit all segments of the population and social ecology.
-Applicant organizations from or conducting research in collaboration or partnership with institutions that have a demonstrated record of or historical commitment to serving underrepresented students, including racial and ethnic minorities, individuals from disadvantaged backgrounds and individuals with disabilities may be considered during the second level of review (see Section V. Application Review Information, 4.
+This NOFO aims for diversity among applicant institutions, research investigators, and partnering organizations to ensure researcher experience and research outcomes are applicable and beneficial to all segments of our population and social ecology.
+Applicant organizations from or conducting research in collaboration or partnership with institutions that have a demonstrated record of, or historical commitment to, serving underrepresented students, including racial and ethnic minorities, individuals from disadvantaged backgrounds and individuals with disabilities, may be considered during the second level of review (see Section V. Application Review Information, 4.
 Review and Selection Process).
 Applicants may indicate this in the Research Strategy of their application.